-This course introduces the basic concepts, standards and practices of financial reporting.
-It covers basic accounting structures, including accounting cycle of a service, merchandising and manufacturing organizations.
-It equips the students to analyze the financial statements, and understand the relationship of financial statements for different business entities.
+This course introduces the basic accounting principles and concepts, and their application to various businessess. standards and practices of financial reporting.
+It covers basic accounting structures, including accounting cycle of a service, merchandising and manufacturing organizations; income determination, asset and liability valuation and fundamentals of corporate accounting.
+It equips the students to analyze the financial statements and understand the relationship of financial statements for different business entities.

-ACC502 Managerial Accounting
+ACC502 Financial and Managerial Accounting